michaelaliotti/michaelaliotti.github.io/_posts/2020-05-18-i-dont-want-to-look-stupid.md

 ---
 layout: post
-title: I Don't Want to Look Stupid
+title: I don't want to look stupid
 ---

 Many of us act like we have it all together.
 But the truth is, none of us do.